 It is our sincerest desire you will be willing to partner with us in this restoration project by clicking on this Paypal "DONATION" button and giving a gift to help with the needed supplies and work we will have to contract out.
 Just to give you an idea of some costs; one replacement wheel will cost $700.00, if we are not able to repair it.
+We have had one of the three coffee boilers restpred and that cost us $1,000.00.
+We still need to raise the money to complete the other two.
 Please pray as to what the Lord might have you to do.
 Thank you.

 Chaplain Farley posing with the Coffee Wagon and a dedication plaque that is affixed to the wagon.